riceissa/breathing/doc.md

 Buteyko people seem too anti-coughing to me.
 My uninformed guess is that it's good to cough sometimes, e.g., to clear mucus or during a viral infection.
 Then there are other more mysterious forms of cough (e.g., twice in my life for like a month each, I had a habit of little micro-coughs/chest itchy feeling) where I think suppressing the cough is more justified (the second time it happened, doing soft breathing to make the cough not trigger is what finally made it go away).

 @novozhilov2012 says to cough without opening your mouth, but based on personal experience I think this is a bad idea.
 There can be too much air coming through your nose which can damage the nose tissue.
 Anyway, this was never a huge issue for me but people with actual asthma might have to adopt different strategies.

+## Breath holds

+breath holds in general scare me, and i think it's fine if you don't want to do them. really tiny ones (like 1--5\ seconds) might be good, just to get yourself used to the idea that not breathing for a few seconds isn't going to kill you (you can even have a pulse oximeter on your finger as you do breath holds, to prove to yourself that your oxygen saturation doesn't drop or only drops an insignificant amount, like 1\ percentage point); so i still do include [Many small breath holds] in my suggested exercises. some buteyko books like artour's have more safety information about breath holds.

+this is also one of the reasons i prefer [Capnometry biofeedback], because it gives you a way to measure progress without taking Control Pauses.

 # The biological basis of shortness of breath